Contact Us

 Highlights:

-Langtang Valley Panorama offers super views of massif Ganesh Himal or Yangra (7,422 m / 24,350 ft)) 08th highest Mt.
-Manaslu (8,163 m), Langtang Lirung (7,234 m) Ghengu Liru or Langtang II (6,571m / 21,560ft), Kimshun (6,745m) Shalbachum (6,918 m) to the south, includes Naya-Kanga (5,846m) Gangchempo, Tilman’s beautiful Fluted Peak.
+Langtang Valley Panorama offers super views of massif Ganesh Himal or Yangra (7,422 m / 24,350 ft), the 08th highest Mt.
+Manaslu (8,163 m), Langtang Lirung (7,234 m), Ghengu Liru or Langtang II (6,571m / 21,560ft), Kimshun (6,745m), Shalbachum (6,918 m) to the south, including Naya-Kanga (5,846m), Gangchempo, Tilman’s beautiful Fluted Peak.
 Beyond it extends towards Jugal Himal, terminating in Dorje Lakpa (6,980m), and to the east upper meadows of Langtang end in a massive mountain wall, forming frontier with Tibet, walking into enchanting rhododendron, pines, oaks forest in the land of Red Panda with warm hospitality of Tamang ethnic tribe and its fascinating culture.

 Trip Fact: